Newman Haynes Clanton

 Newman Haynes Clanton (c.
 1816 – August 13, 1881), also known as "Old Man" Clanton, was a cattle rancher and father of four sons, one of whom was killed during the Gunfight at the O.K.
 Corral.
 Two of his sons were involved in multiple conflicts in Cochise County, Arizona Territory including stagecoach robbery and cattle rustling.
-His son Ike Clanton was identified by one witness as a participant in the murder of Morgan Earp.
-Billy Clanton and Ike were both present at the Gunfight at the O.K.
-Corral in which Billy was killed.
+One witness identified his son Ike Clanton as a participant in the murder of Morgan Earp.
+Billy Clanton and Ike were at the O.K.
+Corral.
 "Old Man" Clanton was reportedly involved with stealing cattle from Mexican ranchers and re-selling them in the United States.
 Records indicate he participated in the Skeleton Canyon Massacre of Mexican smugglers.
 In retaliation, Mexican Rurales are reported to have ambushed and killed him and a crew of Cowboys in the Guadalupe Canyon Massacre.

 Early life

 Newman Clanton was born around 1816 in Davidson County, Tennessee, and married Mariah Sexton Kelso in Callaway County, Missouri on January 5, 1840.
 Newman and Mariah had five sons and two daughters: John Wesley, Phineas "Fin" Fay, Joseph "Ike" Isaac, Mary Elsie, Ester Ann, Peter Alonzo, and William "Billy" Harrison.
 Peter Alonzo died as an infant.